MontFerret/.github/profile/README.md

 That separation lets the same language work with application objects, documents, APIs, databases, browser-backed pages, files, and custom resources without turning the language itself into a collection of hard-coded integrations.

-Ferret is especially useful when data logic should be **portable, reviewable, testable, and able to evolve independently from the host application**.
+Ferret is especially useful when data logic should be portable, reviewable, testable, and able to evolve independently from the host application.

 ## Ferret v2